happypandax/happypandax/docs/source/client.rst

 Think of it as threads in a computer program.

 As shown above, the server will *always* send a message when a client connects.
-This message should thus always be consumed by additional sockets before sending the intended message with a session.
+This message should thus always be consumed when connecting with additional sockets before sending the intended message with a session.

 **Sessions have a limited lifespan**.
 Whenever you send a message using a session, you extend that particular session's lifespan.

-Sessions expire when their lifespan runs out (shocking, isn't it?), requiring the client to do a *new* handshake.
+Sessions expire when their lifespan runs out (shocking, isn't it? :) ), requiring the client to do a *new* handshake.

+The extent of a single session's lifespan is set by the server (in the server settings).

 .. todo::
     explain session expired error